Updated on July 25th, 2023 by Bob Ciura

 A summary of this research can be found below.

-While outperformance of ~2.4% per year might not seem like a game-changer, it certainly is thanks to the wonder that is compound interest.
+Outperformance of 2.56% annually might not seem like a game-changer, but it certainly is thanks to the wonder that is compound interest.

-Using data from the same piece of research, investors who chose to invest exclusively in dividend growers and initiators were capable of turning $100 into $6,136.
-During the same time period, the still-good compounding capabilities of the S&P 500 index turned $100 into $2,133.
+Using data from the same piece of research, investors who chose to invest exclusively in dividend growers and initiators were capable of turning $100 into $13,061.
+During the same time period, the S&P 500 index turned $100 into $4,043.

 Clearly, dividend growth stocks have the power to generate excellent investment returns.
 Aside from performance, there are other reasons why we like investing in dividend growth stocks.